 It takes your primary keyword and then uses a dictionary of popular words and only shows the available domains.

 All of these domain names are available.
 If you click on the domain, it also tells you whether or not the Twitter handle is available.

 You can just use this tool to get ideas.
 You can also sort by popularity, length, and also start/end with search terms.

-Couple of things to think about with your domain name: No hyphens, no misspellings, as short as possible, clear and concise, and if it can explain the context in one word if possible.
+A couple of things to think about with your domain name: No hyphens, no misspellings, as short as possible, clear and concise, and it can explain the context in one word if possible.

 For example, the original domain for Clickminded was San Francisco SEO Training. net

 If I were to pivot to SAAS or if I were to expand, I decided to choose Clickminded.

 Don’t let your domain name pigeonhole you into just one thing.
 If you can, give yourself enough wiggle room to expand.